-Model: XPS-1000 - (note this is the Standard Duty Version, also see our store for new Heavy Duty version).
+This Model, the Range Xperts Insane Gain XPS-1000 - is the Standard Duty Version, (VHF range is not upgradeable on this model).
+Please also see our store for new Heavy Duty version) and its VHF ugprade kit.

 This model has an excellent up to 100 Mile Line of sight UHF range, and an up to 250 mile "tropo" UHF range when exceptional atmosperic / skywave conditions exist (tropo is an occassional summer and early fall skywave condtion that at some rare times can greatly extend the normal range.
 It's generally rare, but happens more frequenctly during late summer and early fall nights).